Rooted-Syntax/Portfolio/README.md

 ---

 Feel free to fork this repo or reach out if you’d like to collaborate or chat about tech, data, or gaming strategy!
+Maybe some gardening tips too